About the Author

 David Pitt Architecture, Articles, HTML5, JavaScript, Mobile, Tutorial 10 Comments

-Attention: The following article was published over 13 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.If you’re thinking that you can prevent end-user demand for mobility, just remember this: when PCs were first introduced, IT attempted to hold them at bay.
-How did that work out?
-Mobile device …
+Attention: This article was published over 14 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.If you’re thinking that you can prevent end-user demand for mobility, just remember this: when PCs were first introduced, IT attempted to hold them …